 A low blood sugar, also called hypoglycemia or an insulin reaction, is defined as a blood glucose level below 60 to 70 mg/dl.
 People on insulin are often concerned that excess insulin may drive their blood sugar too low.
 Mild lows can be annoying or embarrassing, while severe lows can be dangerous.

-Frequent or severe low blood sugars mean that too much insulin is being given for a person's current weight, activity level, and carb intake.
-This is especially true if lows occur within one to three hours after a carb bolus or when more than 20 grams of glucose are required to bring the blood sugar back to normal.
+Frequent or severe low blood sugars mean that too much insulin is being given for a person’s current weight, activity level, and carb intake.
+This is especially true if lows occur within one to three hours after a carb bolus or when more than 20 grams of glucose is required to bring the blood sugar back to normal.
 At the first sign that lows are becoming frequent, call your physician/health care team to discuss lowering your basal and bolus doses by 5% to 10%.

 A low blood sugar may cause you to shake, sweat, and feel disoriented, or impair your mental awareness and reaction times.
-Thinking becomes impaired because glucose supplies, which the brain relies on to function, are unavailable and, unlike other organs, the brain cannot switch to alternate fuels to operate. loss of coordination, confusion, release of stress hormones, and irritability usually begin when the blood sugar goes below 60 mg/dl (3.3 mmol).
+Thinking becomes impaired because glucose supplies, which the brain relies on to function, are unavailable and, unlike other organs, the brain cannot switch to alternative fuels to operate. loss of coordination, confusion, the release of stress hormones, and irritability usually begin when the blood sugar goes below 60 mg/dl (3.3 mmol).